aetaric/checkrr/README.md

 Checkrr runs various checks (ffprobe, magic number, mimetype, and file hash on subsequent runs to drastically improve speed) on the path you specify as `checkpath` in the config.

 * If the file passes inspection, the hash is recorded in a bbolt flatfile DB so future runs are insanely fast on large libraries.
-* If the file fails all checks checkrr will check sonarr and/or radarr for the file removing it and requesting a new version via the correct system (assuming they are enabled... you could just run checkrr in a no-op state by setting `processsonarr: false` and `processradarr: false` in the config and then egrep the output like so `checkrr check | egrep "Hash Mismatch|not a recongized file type"` for environments that do not run either of these.)
+* If the file fails all checks checkrr will check sonarr and/or radarr for the file removing it and requesting a new version via the correct system (assuming they are enabled... you could just run checkrr in a no-op state by setting `sonarr.process: false` and `radarr.process: false` in the config and then egrep the output like so `checkrr check | egrep "Hash Mismatch|not a recongized file type"` for environments that do not run either of these.)

 ## Installation
 cli: